sofiaborovskaia/bridge-for-billions/README.md

 ### Search results

 The app takes a query and category (artist, track, album, or all) and returns results that include the query string.
-When the input or select is modified, the results array is set into the results state and adds `isClicked` (always set to `false` on this stage) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.
+When the input or select is modified, the results array is set into the `results` state and adds `isClicked` (always set to `false` on this stage) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.

 Results include a thumbnail picture (or, if there's none, the first letter of the result's title with a primary color background), a title, the type of the result, and two buttons: add to favourites and more info.

-When the item is added to favorites, the result's `isFavourite` state changes (and the state of the favourites array), and the "Add to favorites" button changes its style and text to "In favorites."
+When the item is added to favorites, the result's `isFavourite` state changes (and the state of the favourites list), and the "Add to favorites" button changes its style and text to "In favorites."

 When more info is clicked, it triggers a change in the result's `isClicked` state, which controls whether the result's card with additional information is opened or not.
-Given more time, I would have liked to make an additional API call to fetch more additional details (see Overview).
+Given more time, I would have liked to make an additional API call to fetch more details about the result (see Overview).
+Rigt now it renders a bigger picture related to the result item, its title, type, and year and available formats (only for releses).

 ### Favourites